 For watching video, the MateBook X Pro played a looped 1080p video for 8hrs 30mins before giving out.

-It’s also worth considering the Honor MagicBook 14 as an alternative; it’s almost identical to the MateBook X Pro albeit with a slightly weaker performance and a standard Full HD display, but available for a few hundred quid less.
+If you don’t need a high-end performance, it’s worth considering the Honor MagicBook 14 as an alternative; it’s almost identical to the MateBook X Pro albeit with a slightly weaker performance, a standard Full HD display, and a more affordable price point.

 - You want to use it outside